mcodemax/Foodyuh/README.md

 ### Basic user flow:
 1. User must create a Foodyuh account to use Foodyuh.
-2. After registering, users can create meals made of > plates make of > individual foods.
+2. After registering, users can create plates made of > individual foods.
-3. Following plate creation users can combine different plates they have made and add them to different meals they have in their account.
+3. Within a plate a user can see the nutritional summary of a plate.

 ### APIs used:
 1. FoodData Central API: